Payroll Guide: The Basics of Payroll In Malaysia

 Common Payroll Mistakes Businesses Make

-Poor Record-Keeping: Shoddy record-keeping can make resolving disputes or passing audits a nightmare.
-Keeping everything well-documented ensures you can handle any hiccups and stay compliant.
+Poor Record-Keeping: Incomplete record-keeping can make resolving disputes or passing audits a nightmare.

 FAQs